See through the oldest public telescope in the country.

 Meet James Albury and Dean Regas, co-hosts of TVs Star Gazers

 Two of Cincinnati's fabled seven hills are named because of us.
 The science of meteorology started here.
 And our main building, built in 1873, was designed by Cincinnati's premier architect.

-Learn about our history and architecture during Sunday History Tours on the 2nd and 4th Sundays of the month from 1-4pm.
-Next program is July 27.
+Learn more during our Sunday History Tours on the 2nd and 4th Sundays of the month from 1-4pm.
+Next program is August 27